Escobita/selenium/selenium-core/selenium-website/src/main/rst/06_test_design_considerations.rst

                    }
            }

-..
-Santi: I'm not sure if this is a good example...
-We can just do this by using a simple CSS or XPATH locator.

-..
-Tarun: Please elaborate more on css locators.

 This approach will work only if there is one field whose id has got the text 'addForm' appended to it.

 Consider one more example of a Dynamic object.
 A page with two links having the same name (one which appears on page) and same html name.
 Now if href is used to click the link, it would always be clicking on first element.
-Click on second element link can be achieved as following:
+Clicking on the second link can be achieved as follows.

 .. code-block:: java